 Why do I like this book so much?
 I use it all the time!
 In the previous five days of this series I’ve already mentioned it twice – as a resource to help me turn living literature into character training lessons and as my go-to help when trying to discipline in a way that reaches the heart.
 Today, I’d like give you a brief overview of the book then show you how I’ve used it.

-A Peek into the Book
+A Peek into For Instruction in Righteousness

 Pam Forster has packed this reference full-to-the-brim, covering more than 50 undesirable character traits.
 Undesirable character traits?
 Yes, which is why it’s such a great resource!
 When you find your child caught up in a lie or battling with anger, you can easily use the table of contents to find the problem area and be led to a world of helps!